efilnepo/gulp-efilnepo/README.md

 ```
 gulp

+gulp build

+gulp clean
 ```
+Sometimes clean does not work, in this case I run it twice and after second time it is fine.

 requires livereload plugin fot Chrome.
 After it is started it will open index.html and will watch for app changes